TeaFlex/DiPiCar/doc/installation-en.md

 sudo apt install ./dipicar-[version].deb
 ```

-**IMPORTANT**: We strongly advise you to change the access point password after the dipicar installation.
+**IMPORTANT**: We strongly advise you to change the access point password after the DiPi Car installation.
 Not modifying it will not break the application but it's recommended to do so for security purpose.
 To do this, run `sudo nano /etc/hostapd/hostapd.conf` and modify the `wpa_passphrase` field.

 After that, all the configuration scripts will run automatically.
 You'll then be able to reboot your Rasberry pi.